He Who Sups With Philip Morris Should Have A Long Spoon!

-Then we have the two-faced André Calantzopoulos, chief executive of Philip Morris Ineternational, telling the Financial Times (emphasis added of weasel words and clichés):
+Then we have the two-faced André Calantzopoulos, chief executive of Philip Morris International, telling the Financial Times (emphasis added of weasel words and clichés):

 Our efforts are squarely focused on ultimately replacing cigarettes with smoke-free products, by offering the millions of men and women who continue to smoke a better alternative.
 We are standing at the cusp of a true revolution and look forward to the foundation’s objective review of our efforts and efforts of others.

-Allow me to re-write this in plain English, saying what I think he really means:
+If we re-write this in plain English, what I think he really means is: